Skip to content

 • optional toc

-• legacy shortcode usage for notice, rawhtml, and powershell-environment-report
+• shortcode usage for notice, rawhtml, and powershell-environment-report

 • restrained fragility